Moral psychology: Triune ethics theory

 The triune ethics meta-theory (TEM) has been proposed by Darcia Narvaez as a metatheory that highlights the relative contributions to moral development of biological inheritance (including human evolutionary adaptations), environmental influences on neurobiology, and the role of culture.
 TET proposes three basic mindsets that shape ethical behavior: self-protectionism (a variety of types), engagement, and imagination (a variety of types that are fueled by protectionism or engagement).
 A mindset influences perception, affordances, and rhetorical preferences.
 Actions taken within a mindset become an ethic when they trump other values.
-Engagement and communal imagination represent optimal human functioning that are shaped by the evolved developmental niche (evolved nest) that supports optimal psychosocial neurobiological development.
+Engagement and communal imagination represent optimal human functioning that is shaped by the evolved developmental niche (evolved nest) that supports optimal psychosocial neurobiological development.
 Based on worldwide anthropological research (e.g., Hewlett and Lamb's Hunter-Gatherer Childhoods), Narvaez uses small-band hunter-gatherers as a baseline for the evolved nest and its effects.

 Moral reasoning and development

 Moral development and reasoning are two overlapping topics of study in moral psychology that have historically received a great amount of attention, even preceding the influential work of Piaget and Kohlberg.
 Moral reasoning refers specifically to the study of how people think about right and wrong and how they acquire and apply moral rules.
 Moral development refers more broadly to age-related changes in thoughts and emotions that guide moral beliefs, judgments and behaviors.